Michelle Morley MBACP, PGDip, B.A (Hons).

 These events can also cause family & relationship issues.
 Psychotherapy can help you work through those difficult emotions & put you back in touch with yourself.

-Follow my social media accounts to access articles, videos and general counselling themed information.
+You’ll find my contact details on this page if you wish to get in touch; you can also follow my social media accounts to access articles, videos and general counselling themed information.
 Click on the links by my profile above.

 Training, qualifications & experience